 PWA & Mobile Commerce

-Jokes aside, this new app category makes a lot of sense for a mobile experience in an e-commerce, as we know how expensive and laborious it is to acquire and engage customers in native apps (the data doesn’t lie, see below).
-Not to mention the hard work of approving and keeping apps up-to-date on stores.
+Jokes aside, this new app category makes a lot of sense for a mobile experience in e-commerce, as we know how expensive and laborious it is to acquire and engage customers in native apps (the data doesn’t lie, see below).
+Not to mention the hard work of gaining approval and keeping apps up-to-date on the various app stores.

 People suffer from app fatigue

-There are ~5.6M apps available and consumers today are overwhelmed with an app-crowded ecosystem.
+There are ~5.6M apps available and consumers today are overwhelmed with an increasingly crowded app ecosystem.

 - 65% of people tend not to download or engage with traditional apps.

-- 50% of all native app downloads are made by only 7% of the portion of people with a smartphone.
+- 50% of all native app downloads are made by only 7% of people with a smartphone.

 - Discovering new apps is increasingly difficult.